LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 `INotificationHandler.Connect` specifies a receiver of notifications sent by a sender.
 In the example below,  `Observer` is a receiver which counts and prints out the received notifications in its `Receive` member method.
 Receiver can filter notifications via its `Handles` member method.

-Code below gives an example of API usage demonstrating how to get informed about changes from a partition.
+Code below gives an example of API usage demonstrating how to get informed about changes to a partition.
 ```csharp
 var node = new Geometry("partition");